Nuelink/n8n-nodes-nuelink/README.md

 ## Operations

-- **Create Post**: Allows you to create a new post on Nuelink, specifying the content and the social media platforms to publish it on.
+- **Create Post**: Allows you to create a new post on Nuelink, specifying the content and the settings.

 ## Credentials